cristianvogel/srvb-plugin-svelte/README.md

 git clone --recursive <repository>
 ```

-For example, if you are using the template from my fork, replace `<repository>` with `https://github.com/cristianvogel/srvb-plugin-svelte`
+For example, if you are using this here template - the SvelteKit fork - replace `<repository>` with `https://github.com/cristianvogel/srvb-plugin-svelte`

 To go all the way into a native build, will involve installing the CMake dependency and running the CMake scripts that Nick and collaborators have kindly setup.
 They do work fine, at the time of writing this.
 Read the original guide attached below.

 Running `npm run dev` will script the full native dev environment which impressively allows hot-swap _jit_  developing updating changes to the plugin running natively inside a DAW host ( 😎 !)

 Building that environment can take a while and be frustrating if there are bugs, so I added a `npm run dev-ui` option to run dev the UI part in a localhost browser page and iterate on that rapidly.
 Obviously no native binding will happen there.

+Also, I needed to adjust the `CMakeLists.txt` flow to accomodate compiling a SvelteKit app first and then moving it into the native build assets scope.

 _Buena suerte!_